JurIVoelker/Instagram-Post-Converter/README.md

 <h3 align="center">Instagram Post Converter</h3>

   <p align="center">
     You are a photographer and want to create professional looking images for instagram that contains the metadata of the shot?
-The "Instagram Post Converter" reads meatadata from image, blurs that image, lowers exposure and writes the metadata on that image.
+The "Instagram Post Converter" reads metadata from an image, blurs that image, lowers exposure and writes the metadata on that image.
     <br />
     <a href="https://github.com/JurIVoelker/Instagram-Post-Converter"><strong>Explore the docs »</strong></a>
     <br />